 After running Super Eraser for Mac on your Mac, you will see three data wipe modes.
 The first mode allows you to permanently erase selected files or folders; the second mode allows you to wipe entire hard drive or storage device; the third mode allows you to erase the free disk space.

-To erase the Mac trash bin, you should select the third data wipe mode – wipe unused disk space.
+To erase the Mac trash bin, you should select the third data wipe mode – wipe free disk space.
 When you delete the files and empty the trash bin, the deleted files are not lost forever.
 They are stored in the unused disk space and can be recovered by data recovery software.
 So you should wipe the unused disk space to permanently erase the deleted files.

-This step is easy, click “Wipe Unused Space”, then Super Eraser will list all the drives and devices on your Mac, select the drive where you delete your files then click on “Wipe Now” button.
+This step is easy, click "Wipe Free Space", then Super Eraser will list all the drives and devices on your Mac, select the drive where you delete your files then click on "Wipe Now" button.
 Super Eraser will erase the unused disk pace to permanently erase deleted/lost files and permanently erase the traces on the unused disk space.

 After erasure, your deleted files are lost forever.
 Also you can test, just download and install our powerful Mac data recovery freeware – Do Your Data Recovery for Mac Free to scan your hard drive.
 In our tests, the data recovery software can find nothing.